Brexit exemplifies Liquidity needs for the Property Trust Market worldwide

 In some circumstances investors can seek to have their investments redeemed by the relevant Fund Manager however the GFC and, more recently Brexit, has highlighted the risks associated with relying on this as the source for liquidity.

-Inside little more than a few weeks since Brexit, approximately GBP£18 Billion of property Trusts in the British commercial property market has been frozen as investors rush to redeem their units to get liquidity and even to take money out of Britain.
+Inside little more than a few weeks since Brexit, approximately GBP£18 Billion of property Trusts in the British commercial property market was frozen as investors rushed to redeem their units to get liquidity and even to take money out of Britain.